Italian Sausage and Pepper Ring Mini Meatloaves have all the taste of slow cooked sausage and peppers, in a fun and quick-cooking mini meatloaf.

 Ingredients

-- 2 medium-sized bell peppers (any color)
+- 2 medium-sized bell peppers, any color

 - 1 egg

-- 1 small shallot or 1/2 onion, minced
+- 1 small shallot or 1/2 onion, finely chopped

 - 2 cloves garlic, pressed or minced